-Wet feet and photography on Dartmoor
+Wet feet on Dartmoor

 I went to Dartmoor at the weekend for an afternoon of photography and to capture a sunset if the light was favourable.
 I took my eldest son who was collecting ideas for his art projects.
 We started off at Foggintor Quarry and planned to head up to Great Mis Tor or Staple Tor.
 The cloud was creating plenty of mood on the moor; there was an abundance of god rays for a little while.
 I took the shot above from the huge granite ledge that extends towards King’s Tor.
 I love how the god rays were all pointing towards the tor, which was dominating the horizon.